aufasyaihan/my-movie-list/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Assumptions and Limitations

+- The application assumes that users have a stable internet connection to fetch movie details.
+- The current implementation does not support user activities, such as reviews, favorites, and watchlist.

 ## Learn More